Amanatao/DecrypTool/README.md

 * [Upcoming](#upcoming)

 # __General info__
-It's a project built buy a 1st year student in IT.<br>
+It is a project built by a 1st year student in IT.<br>
-This programm has been made to make the cryptography easier for beginers.
-It as one objective :
+This programm has been made to make cryptography easier for beginners.
+It has one objective :
 **Make your ctf faster**<br>
 I will regulary add new scripts and types of encryption / decryption.
-Actually, DecrypTool has :
+To date, DecrypTool has :
 * Cesar bruteforce
 * Base transposition :
     * Binary